deepnik/nick/README.md

 # nick
-Designesd Blog with Using Javascript
+Designesd Blog with Using Javascript.